History of Natchez, Mississippi: Civil Rights Era

-In the early 1960s, as the civil rights movement gained some successes and James Meredith was admitted as the first black student to the University of Mississippi, Natchez was the center of Ku Klux Klan activity opposing integration and the movement.
-E. L. McDaniel, the Grand Dragon of the United Klans of America, the largest Klan organization in 1965, had his office in Natchez at 114 Main Street.
-In August 1964, McDaniel established a klavern of the UKA in Natchez, operating under the cover name of the Adams County Civic and Betterment Association.
+In the early 1960s, as the civil rights movement achieved legal and political victories and James Meredith integrated the University of Mississippi as its first Black student, Natchez became a major center of Ku Klux Klan organizing and white supremacist violence opposing desegregation and civil rights.
+E. L. McDaniel, the Grand Dragon of the United Klans of America, then the largest Klan organization in the United States, had his office in Natchez at 114 Main Street.
+In August 1964, McDaniel established a klavern of the UKA in Natchez, operating publicly under the front organization name of the "Adams County Civic and Betterment Association".

-Despite the violence, Forrest A. Johnson, Sr., a well-respected white attorney in Natchez, began to speak out and write against the Klan.
-From 1964 through 1965, he published an alternative newspaper called the Miss-Lou Observer, in which he weekly took on the Klan.
-Klansmen and their supporters conducted an economic boycott against his law practice, nearly ruining him financially.
+Despite intimidation and threats from white supremacist groups, Forrest A. Johnson, Sr., a prominent white attorney in Natchez, publicly criticized Klan violence and white supremacist organizing.
+From 1964 through 1965, he published an alternative newspaper called the Miss-Lou Observer, in which he regularly challenged Klan activity and segregationist politics.
+Klan members and their allies organized an economic retaliation campaign against his law practice, nearly ruining him financially.